Giro del Piemonte

-The Giro del Piemonte, since 2009 known also as Gran Piemonte, is a semi classic European bicycle race held in the Apennine Mountains, Italy.
+The Giro del Piemonte, since 2009 known also as Gran Piemonte, is a semi classic European bicycle race held in the Piedmont region, Italy.
 The race first took place in 1906.
-Since 2005, the race has been organised as a 1.HC event on the UCI Europe Tour.
+From 2005–2019, the race was organised as a 1.HC event on the UCI Europe Tour, but with the restructuring of the UCI divisions in 2020, the race has since been held as a 1.Pro event in the UCI ProSeries.
 It is usually held a few days before the more important race Giro di Lombardia.

 In 2007, the race was not ridden because of sponsorship problems, but in 2008 it was back again.

 The 2013 edition was again cancelled due to financial problems.